seL4/microkit/DEVELOPER.md

 An important note is that Nix's RISC-V cross-compiler will have a different prefix to the default one the SDK build script expects.

-When you build the SDK, provide an extra argument `--toolchain-prefix-riscv64 riscv64-none-elf`.
+When you build the SDK, provide two extra arguments:
+`--gcc-toolchain-prefix-x86_64 x86_64-elf --gcc-toolchain-prefix-riscv64 riscv64-none-elf`.

 ## seL4 Version

 The SDK includes a binary of the seL4 kernel.
 During the SDK build process the kernel is build from source.

-At this point in time there are some minor changes to the seL4 kernel required for Microkit.
-This is temporary, more details can be found [here](https://github.com/seL4/microkit/issues/52).

 Please clone seL4 from: